-- 1. Add a layout break before the text you want to be in columns by selecting Insert > Layout Break. - 2.
-Place the cursor after the break. - 3.
-Select the number of columns using the Columns button in the toolbar.
+- Add a layout break before the text you want to be in columns by selecting Insert > Layout Break. - 2.
+Place the cursor after the break. - Select the number of columns using the Columns button in the Format bar.

 To resume your layout without columns: